 My wife and I live in Sydney with our son and we love travel.
 In 2017, we were having a chat about what future life might look like after school.
 We want to travel overseas for three to six months at a time.
 We want to improve our language skills.
 The conversation inevitably got to how we'd afford that and we talked about home swapping to keep the costs down.

 Literally because that's how I described who it would be for to my wife on Day 1, before I'd written a single line of code.
-I've been told by some that they hate the name, by others that they love it.

 People Like Us is a site for you to swap your home with other members for your holiday.
 Sign up, list your home and activate your listing, then browse through the other listings until you see one you like.